Compute

 The enterprise router and the VPC peering connections are in the same region.
 Table 8 shows details about the enterprise router.

-During the replacement, create an enterprise router and three VPC attachments.
+During the migration, create an enterprise router and three VPC attachments.
 Table 9 shows details about the VPC attachments.

 • Enable Default Route Table Association and Default Route Table Propagation when you create the enterprise router to automatically add routes.